Legal basis, case studies, FAQs and information on registers of other countries

 General legal bases

 The Register of Beneficial Owners is an implementation of Art.
 30 and 31 of Directive (EU) 2015/849 (4th Anti-Money Laundering Directive).
 The Beneficial Owners Register Act (BORA), Federal Law Gazette I 136/2017 implements the Register for Companies and Other Legal Persons and the Register for Trusts, which were provided for in the 4th Anti-Money Laundering Directive, in a central register.
 A translation of the federal act is also available under the link here.
 On 26 April 2018, the Federal Ministry of Finance published a comprehensive decree with respect to identifying, verifying the identity and reporting beneficial owners, which presented the legal opinion of the Finance Ministry on a wide range of questions.
-The decree can be found under the direct link here.
-A translation of the decree is also available under the link here.
-(PDF, 1 MB)
+The decree can be found under the direct link here (PDF, 1 MB).
+A translation is available here (PDF, 1 MB).

 - Beneficial Owners Register Act (BORA), Federal Law Gazette I № 136/2017in the version Federal Law Gazette I № 25/2021 (PDF, 366 KB)